fasferraz/NWu-Non3GPP-5GC/README.md

 ```

 # Update 2:
-- Current version was updated to diplay the ike_decryption_table and esp_sa information to decode traces in wireshark.
+- Current version was updated to display the ike_decryption_table and esp_sa information to allow decoding IKE/IPSec in wireshark.

+by Fabricio - 2021